qlik-download/fort-installer/README.md

 	qliksense generate keypair

 	# login to your tenant and create fort in Administration console, provide fort_certificate.crt content, fort url must be https
+	# chose "File System Root" in the UI as the directory path where this installer has write access
+	# provide idp client_id and client_secret from the tenant idp
 	# then add fort url in your host file, i.e. (/etc/hosts) like this 127.0.0.1 myfort.example
-	# chose "File System Root" in the UI as the directory path where this installer has write access
 	# execute following command to install fort
 	qliksense install --acceptEULA yes --fortName <FORT_NAME> --fortPrivateKeyFile fort_private.key --fortTenantUrl <tenantUrl>